AyushShri/Ayush.me/README.md

-# Ayush.me
+# Ayush.me\
 Its a personal website about me.
-It shows all my skills, proficiency with them and projects done.
+It shows all my skills, proficiency with them and projects done.\
-Updated-- MARCH 30, 2020
+Updated-- April 3, 2020